 What are some recognizable signs that nursing home neglect and abuse could be occurring?

-Any of the following signs could warrant further investigation:
+Any of the following signs of physical abuse, mental abuse, neglect or exploitation could warrant further investigation:

 - Resident being kept in an overmedicated state

 - Sudden large withdrawals from bank accounts or changes in banking practices